ASIG-X/RESPLE/README.md

 # RESPLE: Recursive Spline Estimation for LiDAR-Based Odometry
 [**YouTube**](https://youtu.be/3-xLRRT25ys) | **[arXiv](https://arxiv.org/abs/2504.11580)** | **[Website](https://asig-x.github.io/resple_web/)** | **[IEEE RA-L](https://doi.org/10.1109/LRA.2025.3604758)**

+### News
+* 2025-12: Additional evaluation results of RESPLE-LIO and corresponding parameter sets on the [Newer College](https://ori-drs.github.io/newer-college-dataset/) dataset (including its extension) and the [MCD](https://mcdviral.github.io/) dataset are now available on our [web page](https://asig-x.github.io/resple_web/add_evaluation.html).
+Instructions for testing are given below.
+* 2025-09: The [TudoRun](https://asig-x.github.io/resple_web/datasets.html) dataset is released as a supplementary dataset.

 This is the offcial repository for RESPLE, the first B-spline-based recursive state estimation framework for estimating 6-DoF dynamic motions.
 Using RESPLE as the estimation backbone, we developed a unified suite of direct LiDAR-based odometry systems, including:
 * LiDAR-only odometry (LO)
 * LiDAR-inertial odometry (LIO)